geodynamics/axisem/README.md

 General settings and explanations for parameters needed in MESHER and SOLVER are found in the `inparam_*` files in the respective directories.

+To create Instaseis databases quickly, run the script submit.py in the main directory.

 1) Run `copytemplates.sh` to set up a generic run with pre-set parameters